Safe Operation of Wood Machines

 Peter Sefton’s Wood Machining Course provides an introduction to wood machines and can also be useful for woodworkers who need to be updated on the latest regulations and safe systems of work, including ACoP (Approved Code of Practice)

 If you are unfamiliar with wood machines, they can be daunting.
 This course focuses on the accurate and efficient use of modern woodworking machines operated within craft workshops.
 Students are introduced to a variety of wood machines, mainly from the Felder ‘Hammer’ range, that all comply with the latest legislation.

-Peter teaches the course himself and no more than six students are enrolled on the course at any one time, ensuring everyone benefits from practical demonstrations and hands-on tuition.
+Peter teaches the course himself and small groups ensure everyone benefits from practical demonstrations and hands-on tuition.
 Peter Sefton has been using wood machines for many years and is highly experienced in teaching students with all levels of experience.
 You can choose to take the course over two or three days; the final day of the course is dedicated solely to the setting up and safe use of the spindle moulder, to include the selection of cutter blocks and suitable guarding techniques.

-Peter is on hand throughout the course to offer advice with any problems students may be having, as well as guidance on buying machines and tooling.
-Students are able to try out, test and buy woodworking tools and equipment from Peter’s tool shop www.peterseftontoolshop.com with a 10% discount – so you can try before you buy …
+Peter is on hand throughout the course to offer advice to students on any problems they may be having, as well as guidance on buying machines and tooling.
+Students are able to try out, test and buy woodworking tools and equipment from Peter’s tool shop www.woodworkersworkshop.co.uk with a 5% discount – so you can try before you buy.

 • What will I achieve?

 This course will give you a thorough grounding in the safe and practical use of wood machines and tool selection – ensuring students have the skills needed to make the most of their investment in wood machines.
 Students learn how to save time, work accurately and with confidence.
 On completion of the course students are given an extensive manual, written by Peter, on the Safe Use of Woodworking Machines and Setting up of Guards.

 • Introduction to Wood Machining